 In additional to first-rate pilots, our medical crew members are also top-notch.
 Our Flight Paramedics have at least two years of high volume, critical care EMS experience.
 We also encourage our paramedics to complete the 80-hour Critical Care Emergency Medical Transport Specialist (CCEMT-P) course developed by the University of Maryland at Baltimore County.
 This program is designed to teach experienced paramedics how to provide ICU-level medical care to patients while in flight.
 Our Flight Nurses come to us with more than 2 years of critical care experience in an Emergency Room (ER), Intensive Care Unit (ICU) or other critical care field.
 Both paramedics and nurses are required to maintain current credentials in Cardiopulmonary Resuscitation (CPR), Advanced Cardiac Life Support (ACLS), International Trauma Life Support (ITLS), Pediatric Advanced Life Support (PALS) and Neonatal Resuscitation (NRP).
 They operate under a strict set of medical protocols and are required to meet continuing medical education requirements.

 The mission of Mercy Flight wouldn't be a reality without the dedication of our medical directors.
 These physicians are ready, around the clock, to take the call when necessary.
-Thank you: Anthony J. Billittier IV - M.D., Kathleen A. Lillis - M.D., and Joshua J. Lynch, DO, EMT-P.
+Thank you: Anthony J. Billittier IV - M.D., Kathleen A. Lillis - M.D., Christopher Tanski - M.D., and Joshua J. Lynch, DO, EMT-P.

 This select group of individuals donate their time and expertise in order to provide direction to our fundraising efforts: Christopher D. Ross - Chairman, Cash Cunningham, James Dentinger, Marguerite Hambleton, Todd Levin, Eric Lipke, Neil Lipke, Louis Magnano, Jr., Jim Newman, Gregory Stamm, Ellen Chiazza, Douglas H. Baker, Margaret A. Ferrentino, Rev. John R. Gaglione, Eileen Kelchlin and Sister Sheila Marie Walsh, RSM.